Squats Are For Every Body

 For happier hamstrings

-Don’t forget your hip flexors
+Don’t forget your hips

 And the classic squatting series from Katy Bowman